cellux/blog/contents/articles/introduction-to-luajit-part-1/index.md

 end
 ```

-The `step` argument - which is missing here - defaults to 1.
+The `step` argument of a counted `for` loop defaults to 1.

 The `table.insert` function comes from the standard library.
 The reason why the code creates a local proxy for it may be interesting: `tail` - as a closure - has access to both external local variables in its enclosing scopes (via `upvalues`) and global variables (through its `environment`).
 When `tail`'s function prototype gets compiled, the compiler analyzes the function's variable references and assigns them into three groups: stack, upvalue and env references.
 References to stack variables - function arguments and local variables defined inside the function - will become simple pointers to a known element on the stack.
 References to upvalues - external locals in any of the enclosing scopes - will become pointers to elements of the `upvalues` array, while global references will be compiled into a table lookup (the name of the variable will be looked up - at runtime - in the closure's `env`).

-As stack and upvalue lookups need only a pointer dereference, and the position of a given item in the respective array is hard-coded into the function's bytecode, these can be significantly faster than the hash table lookup needed by a global reference.
+As stack and upvalue lookups need only a pointer dereference, and the position of a given item in the respective array is hard-coded into the function's bytecode, these can be significantly faster than the hash table lookup implied by a global reference.

-On the other hand, statically hard-coded upvalues cannot be replaced after the function has been compiled, so if we want dynamic code updates (live coding), the use of global references may be preferred.
+On the other hand, statically hard-coded upvalues cannot be (easily) replaced after the function has been compiled, so if we want dynamic code updates (live coding), the use of global references may be preferred.

 ###### While..do..end

-The following function concatenates a list of path components into a complete path (a string), using the path separator passed as the first argument:
+The following function joins a list of path components into a complete pathstring, using the path separator passed as the first argument:

 ```Lua
 function path_join(sep, ...)